Here are some important points to know when considering a reverse mortgage:

 Qualifying Properties: Single Family Residences to fourplexes, manufactured homes on permanent foundations, and certain condominiums also qualify.

 Mandatory Counsel: To receive a reverse mortgage, federal law requires that you first undergo counseling to understand how these mortgages work.
 This ensures you will make the right decision when it comes to choosing a plan.
-Also, the counseling service must be provided free of charge.

 Cost: The cost of a reverse mortgage have dropped considerably recent years.
 You can typically use the money you receive to offset the loan fees.
 The costs will be added to the loan balance and must be repaid with interest once the loan terminates.